rusiaaman/XLnet-gen/README.md

 XLNet is trained using `num_predict=85`, which means 85 tokens out of 512 in a single example are predicted at a time. **More importantly rest of the 512-85 = 427 tokens can attend to each other in the attention mechanism (bidrectional attention)**.
 This creates problems with conventional causal attention mechanism during language generation.
 Following problems were faced:

   * Use of small context leads to gibberish predictions.
 Currently a hard-coded random text is included as a leading text followed by `<eod>`, the end of document token, along with the desired context.
 This helps with small prompts.
-  * Another peculiarity of the XLNet training procedure is presence of context around each target token.
-Specifically, the targets are prepared by masking n-grams with about (alpha-1)\*n context surrounding the masked tokens, where alpha is set to be 6.
-That’s the reason why on an average 2.2 consecutive tokens are set for prediction while being surrounded by 11 non-target tokens which can attend to all other non-target tokens.

-Because of the above reasons, if causal attention mask is used repeatedly, such as with the gpt-2 or transformer-xl model, the predictions quickly start to degrade.
-To combat this problem, the default prediction algorithm samples a token then re-calculates all the hidden states with complete bidrectional attention among all the tokens in the sequence, and then predicts the new token.
-This process is repeated with the new token.

-   You can try the autogregressive approach where each new token is attended to by on the future tokens (and the self), by setting `--autogressive` flag.
-This is achieved by caching the hidden states in the 'memory' of transformer-xl.
-This also makes the prediction about 4 times faster.

 ## Explanation of flags (specific to XLNet-gen)

 * `--max_mem_length` Max sequence length used for prediction.
 NOTE: number of tokens to be predicted can be greater than this, but the context gets truncated at the beginning.
 For `--autoregressive` case, this sets the size of the 'memory'.